Rebel Somali enclave sees drilling by 2014

 CAPE TOWN The break-away territory of Somaliland sees drilling for oil as possible by 2014 as three companies start exploration activities, the country's mining and energy minister said on Tuesday.

-Hussein Abdi Dualeh told Reuters the three companies are Ophir Energy Plc, Australia-based Jacka Resources and Genel Energy, which is headed by former BP chief executive Tony Hayward.
+Hussein Abdi Dualeh told Reuters the three companies are Ophir Energy Plc (OPHR.L), Australia-based Jacka Resources (JKA.AX) and Genel Energy (GENL.L), which is headed by former BP (BP.L) chief executive Tony Hayward.

 Somaliand is not recognized internationally and declared independence from Somalia in 1991.